nathanboachie/BBB-PPP/README.md

 $ python3 main.py
 ```

+#### C) Post-processing the results

 The results of the simulation are written in a `<dumper_name><time_step>.txt` file.

+We provide a simple `Python` script in `Flow_Field_Quantities/post_processing` to display the computed velocity and pressure
+fields.
+This short script is provided alongside a sample `.txt` simulation result file and may be run as such.

-This file may be read in the open source post-processing visualization engine `Paraview` (https://www.paraview.org/) with the
+Alternatively, the `<dumper_name><time_step>.txt` file may also be read in the open source post-processing visualization
-following procedure:
+engine `Paraview` (https://www.paraview.org/) with the following procedure:
 1) open the file `<dumper_name><time_step>.txt` in `Paraview`,
 2) apply the `Table To Points` filter and assign the appropriate columns to the `X`, `Y` and `Z` coordinates,
 3) apply the `Delaunay 2D` filter and,